 It is perfectly moist with all that delicious signature carrot cake spiciness and texture.

-How to make vegan gluten free carrot cake
+Want to make cupcakes instead?
+You’ll love our vegan gluten free carrot cake cupcakes.

 There are several frosting options that would work great for this cake.
-We used the vegan lemon buttercream frosting from our vegan lemon cake to frost this.
-And that flavor blend really works.
+We used our vegan lemon buttercream frosting in these photos.
+And the flavor blend of lemon frosting with carrot cake really works.

 You can also use our vegan buttercream frosting recipe or our vegan cream cheese frosting.

 It stays fresh for a couple of days at room temperature, and around 5 days covered in the fridge.
-It is also freezer friendly so if you want to freeze it, go right ahead.
+It is also freezer friendly for up to 3 months so if you want to freeze it, go right ahead.

 - Vegan Banana Cake